pal03377/master-thesis/thesis.typ

 == Objectives
 // Note: Describe the research goals and/or research questions and how you address them by summarizing what you want to achieve in your thesis, e.g. developing a system and then evaluating it.
 This thesis aims to address the issues outlined in @problem by advocating for a transformative architectural shift in Athena, designed to enhance its flexibility and extensibility.
-To achieve this overarching objective, we have delineated the following specific sub-goals:
+To achieve this overarching objective, we have identified the following specific sub-goals:

 === Shift in System Responsibilities
 We want to shift the responsibility of computing feedback suggestions from the Artemis system to Athena.
 This will allow us to decouple the two systems and make Athena more flexible and extensible.